fhalab/evSeq/docs/9-troubleshooting.md

 # Troubleshooting
+For any issues that are not covered below, please reach out to us for assistance.
+Issues with the software should be reported on GitHub [here](https://github.com/fhalab/evSeq/issues); we also have a forum on GitHub for discussing questions/problems with running the evSeq protocol (both computational and wet-lab) that can be found [here](https://github.com/fhalab/evSeq/discussions/).

 ## Poor reverse read quality
 If your forward read quality is excellent but your reverse read quality is very poor, this can ruin your `Coupled` output files.
 While you can still get useful information from the forward reads in the `Decoupled` output files, this issue usually comes from library preparation and should be fixed as soon as possible.